Broadcasting House

 Broadcasting House is the headquarters of the BBC, in Portland Place and Langham Place, London.
 The first radio broadcast from the building was made on 15 March 1932, and the building was officially opened two months later, on 15 May.
 The main building is in Art Deco style, with a facing of Portland stone over a steel frame.
 It is a Grade II* listed building and includes the BBC Radio Theatre, where music and speech programmes are recorded in front of a studio audience.

 As part of a major consolidation of the BBC's property portfolio in London, Broadcasting House has been extensively renovated and extended.
 This involved the demolition of post-war extensions on the eastern side of the building, replaced by a new wing completed in 2005.
 The wing was named the "John Peel Wing" in 2012, after the disc jockey.
 BBC London, BBC Arabic Television and BBC Persian Television are housed in the new wing, which also contains the reception area for BBC Radio 1 and BBC Radio 1Xtra (the studios themselves are in the new extension to the main building).
+In February 2024, BBC Radio 2 and BBC Radio 6 Music moved their operations into the Peel Wing, opposite the BBC Radio 1 studios on the eighth floor; this was facilitated by converting office space within the building, after the BBC decided to move the radio stations out of Wogan House.

 The main building was refurbished, and an extension built to the rear.
 The radio stations BBC Radio 3, BBC Radio 4, BBC Radio 4 Extra and the BBC World Service transferred to refurbished studios within the building.
 The extension links the old building with the John Peel Wing, and includes a new combined newsroom for BBC News, with studios for the BBC News channel, BBC World News and other news programming.
 The move of news operations from BBC Television Centre was completed in March 2013.

-The official name of the building is Broadcasting House but the BBC now also uses the term new Broadcasting House (with a small 'n') in its publicity referring to the new extension rather than the whole building, with the original building known as old Broadcasting House.
+The official name of the building is "Broadcasting House" but the BBC, until 2024, used the term "new Broadcasting House" (with a lowercase 'n') in its publicity referring to the new extension rather than the whole building, with the original building known as "old Broadcasting House".